U-plus2620/NTS/The Plan.md

 *THIS PLAN IS A WORK IN PROGRESS*

 # The goal.
-The goal of this plan is to a communications methodolody to make use of all communication tools at the disposal of the ham radio operator.
+The goal of this plan is to create a communications methodolody that makes use of all the communication tools at the disposal of the ham radio operator.
-The plan is based on the *PACE* method.
-PACE is an acronym for Primary
+This plan was written using the *PACE* method.
+PACE is an acronym for:
+Primary
 Alternate
 Contingent